Ayşenur Sormaz: Club career

-In January 2023, the Italian Serie A1-club A.S.D.
-Ariosto Pallamano Ferrara announced that they had signed a deal with her.
+In January 2023, the Italian Serie A1-club Ariosto Pallamano Ferrara announced that they had signed a deal with her.

+After returning home, she joined Ankara Yurdum, which was newly established and entered the 2025–26 Super League season on a wild card basis.

 International career

 Sormaz played in the 2017 European Handball Women's U-17 EHF Championship for non-Euro participants in Klaipėda, Lithuania, where she finished third with Turkey U-17.
 Two years later, she played in the same place at the U-19 tournament and came third again.

 Admitted to the Turkey national handball team, she took part in 2019 at the 2020 European Championship qualification, which was cancelled due to the COVID-19 pandemic.
 She played at the 2022 European Championship qualification.
 In 2022, at the 5th Islamic Solidarity Games in Konya, Turkey, she was with the national team, which became champion.

 She is also a member of the Turkey national beach handball team.
 She participated at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.